aspose-slides/Aspose.Slides-Products/slides/en/nodejs-java/_index.md

 {{< blocks/products/pf/tab-content >}}

-<p><strong>Aspose.Slides for Node.js via Java</strong> is a powerful presentation processing library that allows Node.js developers to create, edit, convert, and manage PowerPoint presentations programmatically &mdash; <strong>without relying on Microsoft PowerPoint or any other third-party software</strong>.
-It supports all major presentation elements including slides, text, shapes, charts, tables, images, SmartArt, and multimedia.</p>
+<p><strong>Aspose.Slides for Node.js via Java</strong> is a powerful presentation processing library that allows Node.js developers to create, edit, convert, and manage PowerPoint presentations programmatically without requiring Microsoft PowerPoint for core presentation processing.
+Optional workflows such as video encoding and AI-powered translation use external tools or services.
+The library supports all major presentation elements including slides, text, shapes, charts, tables, images, SmartArt, and multimedia.</p>

 <p><strong>Aspose.Slides for Node.js via Java</strong> provides these popular features:</p>
 <ul>
     <li>Loading, opening, and viewing presentations.</li>
     <li>Editing presentations.</li>
     <li>Converting presentation files to popular presentation formats, such as PPT, PPTX, and ODP.</li>
-    <li>Exporting presentations to high-quality video (MP4) with full support for animations and slide transitions.</li>
+    <li>Generating frames and timing data for high-quality videos with animations and slide transitions; encoding the frames into MP4 requires an external tool such as FFmpeg.</li>
     <li>Exporting presentations to PDF, JPG, HTML, GIF, SVG, and many other formats.</li>
     <li>Rendering and printing presentations.</li>
     <li>Encrypting and decrypting presentations; password-protecting presentations and removing passwords.</li>